Is anyone eligible to enroll in SOMA?

 What about dating?

-Dating and special relationships are prohibited during the program year.
-These relationships tend to distract students from focused discipleship training and also tend to disconnect them from the larger student community, which is an important part of the program.
+Dating and special relationships between SOMA students are prohibited during the program year.
+These relationships tend to distract students from focused discipleship training and also tend to disconnect dating couples from the larger student community, which is an important part of the program.
+Also, because many dating relationships end in messy and painful breakups, a potential break up between two SOMA students would affect the two student’s ability to be in SOMA together, and would also affect the entire student community.